-A Certificate of Occupancy is the building department’s paper saying that the builder did their job and that their official building checklist is complete, And the buyer can move in.
-What’s changed in the last 28 years is that building inspectors don’t ever reinspect the entire house, they look at their checklist.
+A Certificate of Occupancy is the building department’s paper saying that the builder did their job and that their official building checklist is complete, What’s changed in the last 28 years is that building inspectors don’t ever inspect the entire house, they look at their checklist.

 Once an item is checked off the building department’s list, they don’t reinspect again.
 Numerous sub-contractors can damage another subcontractor’s work and not tell anyone.
 Insulation is checked off by the certificate the insulation company provided.
 Building inspectors do not look in the attic before closing.

 NOTE: The attic, roof, and windows are where many problems are found years later.
 When people resell their home, their buyer’s home inspector finds issues and the seller is responsible to fix them.

 Replacing reversed windows can get very costly.
 Broken trusses require a building engineer to design a repair and then a contractor to fix it.
 Please have your new home inspected by a professional inspector before you move in.